BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 # [MiguelFR] Design Document

-## *LBC Projects Repository* Design
+## * LBC Projects Repository * Design

 ## 1. Problem Statement

-*Learn and Be Curious Projects Repository (LBCPR) is a service to save past LBC projects so future students can check and be inspired for their own projects ideas.*
+* Learn and Be Curious Projects Repository (LBCPR) is a service to save past LBC projects so future students can check and be inspired for their own projects ideas.*

 ## 2. Top Questions to Resolve in Review

-1. Should I have a table developer and relate it with the table team and the table team to table project or should just have a dev1, dev2, dev3 and dev4 fields in the table team ?
+1. Should I have a table developer and relate it with the table team and the table team to table project or should just have a list of members in the table team ?
 2. Should the dev have the information about their course or should it be in the project ?
 3. Should the projects table have fields for beginning and end date of the projects ?
 Will I be able to deal with date fields ?
 4. In the table Project should the title of the project be the primary key or use id ?

 ## 3. Use Cases

-U1. *As a [LBCPR] user, I want to be able to register a project with a title, course, year, description, git url, and the dev team(name, List of members)*
+U1. * As a [LBCPR] user, I want to be able to register a project with a title, course, year, description, git url, and the dev team(name, List of members)*
-U2. *As a [LBCPR] user, I want to be able to update a project.*
+U2. * As a [LBCPR] user, I want to be able to update a project.*
-U3. *As a [LBCPR] user, I want to view a list of all past LBC projects when I access the service.*
+U3. * As a [LBCPR] user, I want to view a list of all past LBC projects when I access the service.*
-U4. *As a [LBCPR] user, I want to select a project from the list of all project to view all details of the project.*
+U4. * As a [LBCPR] user, I want to select a project from the list to view more details of the project.*

 ## 4. Project Scope

 ### 4.1.
 In Scope

-*Create a project.
+* Create a project.
-*List all projects.
+* List all projects.
-*Update a project.
+* Update a project.

 ### 4.2.
 Out of Scope

-*Search a project by any specific field.
+* Search a project by any specific field.
-*Manage a team or devs.
+* Manage a team.
-*Manage courses.
+* Manage courses.
-*Delete projects.
+* Delete operations.

 # 5. Proposed Architecture Overview